 Prior to submitting any of these applications or requests to the Board, the permittee should ensure that they conduct engagement as described in their approved Engagement Plan.
 In most cases, an Engagement Record should be submitted with the application or request.
-Please refer to the MVLWB Engagement and Consultation Policy and Use Permits for engagement requirements for these applications and requests.
+Please refer to the LWB Engagement and Consultation Policy and Engagement Guidelines for Applicants and Holders of Water Licences and Land Use Permits for engagement requirements for these applications and requests.